-Until it is released (in the hands of end-users), new developments are “inventory”, to use the lean software term – you have invested time, effort and resources in making changes, but no value is realised for the organisation until any development is actually released and being used by the end-users.
+Until it is released into the hands of end-users, new developments are, to reference the lean software term, inventory.
+A great deal of time, effort and resources have been invested in making changes, but no value is realized for the organization until the development is actually released and used by the end-users.

-The term DevOps suggests the combining of development and operations together and applying some of the skills of development to the issues of deployment.
-It is also about looking to break down many of the barriers that have grown up between these two parts of many organisations.
+The term DevOps suggests the combining of development and operations together and then applying some of those skills of development to the issues of deployment.
+It is also about trying to break down many of the barriers that have grown between these two parts of many organizations.

-As mentioned at the start, we believe that the principles have been around in various forms for many years.
+As mentioned at the beginning, we believe that the principles have been around in various forms for many years.

-- We’ve had to be experts not merely (nor even primarily) with tool administration/usage but also with the organizations' business-processes and most (if not all) of the enteprise application architecture
+- We have had to be experts not merely (nor even primarily) with tool administration/usage, but also with the organizations business processes.
+Most, if not all, of the enterprise application architecture.

-- We’ve had to work across not merely the software development lifecycle of these tools, but also the deployment lifecycle for installing, upgrading and supporting the tools
+- We have had to work across not only the software development lifecycle of these tools, but also the deployment lifecycle for installing, upgrading and supporting the tools.

-- We’ve had to do far more than mere administrative support too, including new development to any existing internally developed customizations and their configurations.
+- We have had to do far more than mere administrative support, including new development for any existing internally developed customizations and their configurations.

 Is it Elitist?

-One of the dangers is that DevOps is perceived as elitist and as relevant to only a few organisations.
+One of the dangers is that DevOps is perceived as elitist and as relevant to only a few organizations.
 See Stephen Nelson-Smith’s article which addresses some of these concerns.
 Does it mean that all sysadmins must be able to program (or at least script actions)?
-To some people the answer is yes – a new breed of sysadmin-coders will sweep all before them.
-I believe that is not strictly necessary – although it can be an advantage.
-The key principle for me is that the operations team needs to consider how to improve the automation of their tasks, and if they can't automate it easily themselves, to seek help in achieving this automation (and the business should allocate necessary resources to doing this).
+To some people the answer is yes.
+A new breed of sysadmin coders will sweep all before them.
+I believe that is not strictly necessary, though it can be an advantage.
+The key principle for me is that the operations team needs to consider how to improve the automation of their tasks, and if they can't automate it easily, to seek help in achieving this automation and the business should allocate necessary resources to doing this.

-The underlying principles being espoused under the term DevOps have been around for a long time and successful organisations have been implementing them well for some time.
+The underlying principles being espoused under the term DevOps have been around for a long time and successful organizations have been implementing them well for some time.